dfci/ksg_web/_pages/team.markdown

 ## Allison Nau
 Allison Nau is a Computational Biologist within the group, working on projects in collaboration with the Center for Immuno-Oncology’s Immune Assessment Laboratory and Tissue Biomarker Laboratory.
 Allison has her M.S. in Bioinformatics from Boston University, with wet lab experience in CyTOF, FACS, TCR sequencing, and peptide-MHC tetramers.

+## James Provencher
+James Provencher is a software engineer in the Knowledge Systems group.
+He is working on the Cancer Immunological Data Commons (CIDC) until its transfer to the NCI and is transitioning to work on simplifying data sharing processes within the Institute.
+James joined the group after earning his M.S. in Computer Science from the University of Massachusetts Lowell and is interested in facilitating research through his engineering efforts.

 ## Tiarah Thomas
 Tiarah Thomas is an Administrator Support Specialist within the Knowledge Systems Group.
 Prior to joining Dana Farber, Tiarah acquired over 10 years of support experience from working in a number of industries.
 Tiarah holds a B.A. in Applied Psychology and Studio Arts from Boston College.